 These include: non-compliance with a return decision; non-compliance with or obstruction of a Dublin transfer, or a reasonably verified intention of non-compliance; the provision of false or misleading information; previous expulsion or return; false statements on the person’s address of usual residence; previously absconding; abandonment of a reception centre; unfounded statements in the course of the Dublin interview; deliberate destruction of identity or travel document; and failure to cooperate with the Cypriot authorities with a view to establishing identity or nationality.

-All detention orders reviewed include only the wording of the article and, although it is stated that an individual assessment has been carried out, there are no individual facts or reasons for detention or any other reference, justification or findings of an individual assessment.
-Furthermore, the detention order refers to “objective criteria” but there is no mention or analysis on what those objective criteria are and how they are applied or justified in the individual case.
+Until lately, all detention orders reviewed included only the wording of the article and, although it was stated that an individual assessment had been carried out, there were no individual facts or reasons for detention or any other reference, justification or findings of an individual assessment.
+Furthermore, the detention order would refer to “objective criteria” but there was no mention or analysis on what those objective criteria were and how they are applied or justified in the individual case.
+This had raised comments by the IPAC and Judges would often comment that the detention orders did not have adequate justification even if detention was not considered illegal and instructed the Civil Registry and Migration Department (CRMD) to review these.
+As a result in late 2021, the detention orders now list the reasons for which detention has been ordered e.g. illegal entry, delay in applying for asylum, convicted for criminal offence, lack of travel document or address.
+However, there is no mention of the facts of the case or an individual assessment on how these reasons justify detention.
+As this is a recent development it remains to be seen if it will satisfy the Courts.

-All administrative orders issued for detention, including for the detention of asylum seekers, are issued by the Civil Registry and Migration Department (CRMD), which is under the Ministry of Interior and is responsible for the removal of persons with irregular status.
-The Asylum Service does not issue such orders and can only recommend an asylum seeker is released.
+All administrative orders issued for detention, including for the detention of asylum seekers, are issued by the Civil Registry and Migration Department (CRMD), which is under the Ministry of Interior.
+The Asylum Service does not issue such orders.

 Around the same time, in another case, an Iranian applicant who had spent many years in Cyprus throughout his childhood and had then been returned to Iran with his family, was arrested for violating a re-entry ban when he returned to Cyprus and presented himself to the authorities to submit an application for international protection.
 The Court accepted that the reason of entry was to submit an application for international protection and therefore acquitted him on the charges of illegal entry.

-The vast majority of asylum seekers enter Cyprus through the territories in the north (see section on Access to the Territory) and then cross the “green line” into the areas under the effective control of the RoC in an irregular manner.
+The vast majority of asylum seekers enter Cyprus through the territories that are not under the effective control of the RoC (see section on Access to the Territory) and then cross the “green line” into the areas under the effective control of the RoC in an irregular manner.
 The “green line” is not considered a border, and even the crossing points are not considered official “entry points”.
 There are no detention facilities near the green line.

 During the determination procedure to identify the Member State responsible under the Dublin Regulation, the applicant has the right to remain and enjoys the rights afforded to applicants for international protection.
 In practice, if a person arrives in Cyprus and there is a possibility that another Member State is the responsible for examining their request, they are considered an asylum seeker and enjoy all such rights and will not be detained for this reason alone.
 Although the 2014 detention policy has no reference or information on this, in practice Dublin returnees whose final decision has not been issued yet are not detained.
 For Dublin returnees who have a final decision there is the possibility to be detained upon return, although there have been no cases to indicate the policy.